 It is best practice to stagger your Bromcom implementation to reduce risk and reduce the amount of training that staff need to do upfront.
 Bromcom comprises multiple modules and it is likely you don’t need to use all of these from day one.

-Bromcom will agree a go-live date with you that fits with your timelines.
+Bromcom will agree a go-live date with you that fits with your timelines as part of the planning phase.
 Ensure you read the dates in your Bromcom deployment project plan and communicate the final cut-off date for using your current MIS to relevant stakeholders as early as possible.

 Project reporting, governance and controls

 Formulate a plan for how you will keep stakeholders informed about the project, focussing on the key milestones where they need to take action and attend training.